bleaktwig/yuadrem-wiki/docs/kins/barkskin.md

 \end{table*}

 \subsubsection{Gannagian Tsanek}
-    Fungal kin that are members of the tribes in Drejeck which surround tekatsae.
+    Fungal kin that are members of the tribes in Drejek which surround tekatsae.
     Like their mold kin brothers, they have a very strong sense of community and devotion to their groups, the sovereigns and the tekatsae tree.
     They are the spiritual leaders of the different groups, and focus on coordinating the tribes and communicating with the sovereigns.